-The following risk factors and other information included in this quarterly report on Form 10-Q should be carefully considered.
-Although the risk factors described below are the ones management deems significant, additional risks and uncertainties not presently known to us or that we presently deem less significant may also adversely affect our business operations.
+The following risk factors and other information included in this Annual Report on Form 10-K should be carefully considered.
+Although the risk factors described below are the ones management deems material, additional risks and uncertainties not presently known to us or that we presently deem not material may also adversely affect our business operations.
 If any of the following risks or additional risks and uncertainties actually occur, our business, operating results, and financial condition could be adversely affected.